OrchardCMS/OrchardCore/README.md

 1. Install the latest version of the .NET SDK from this page: <https://dotnet.microsoft.com/download>.
 2. Navigate to `./OrchardCore/src/OrchardCore.Cms.Web`.
 3. Run `dotnet run`.
-4. Ppen the `http://localhost:5000` URL in your browser.
+4. Open the `http://localhost:5000` URL in your browser.

 ### Visual Studio